David Blumer

-David Blumer (born 26 February 1986) is a Swiss footballer.
+David Blumer (born 26 February 1986) is a Swiss former professional footballer who played as a forward.

-Life and career
+Club career

-In May 2010, he was banned from football for 24 months, which he was involved in 2009 European football betting scandal.
+In May 2010, Blumer was banned from football for 24 months, which he was involved in 2009 European football match-fixing scandal.
 His former teammate Pape Omar Fayé and Eldar Ikanović were also banned.

 International career

 Blumer made his U21 debut on 15 November 2006, a friendly against Slovenia U21.
-He played all 6 caps in friendly match.
+He played all six caps in friendly match.